Practical review

 What if I had multiple jobs before injury?

-What document pack should I send in the first 48 hours?
+What documents should I send when checking the calculation?

 Send your current and historical payslips, payroll summary, roster/overtime records, contract or award details, and any second-job earnings records.
 Ask for a full written rate breakdown and tie each document to a specific calculation error.